MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/teams-in-hc.md

 appliesto:
   - Microsoft Teams
 ms.reviewer:
-description: Learn about features for health care that include care coordination, secure messaging, telehealth, EHR integration, and firstline worker system integration. ms.custom: seo-marvel-apr2020
+description: Learn about health care features like Microsoft Teams telehealth, EHR integration, firstline worker system integration, and the Patients app. ms.custom:
+- seo-marvel-apr2020
+- seo-marvel-jun2020
 ---

 # Get started with Teams for Healthcare organizations

-Microsoft Teams offers a number of features useful for hospitals and other Healthcare organizations.
+Microsoft Teams offers a number of telemedicine features useful for hospitals and other Healthcare organizations.
 Teams features are under development to aid hospitals with:

 - Care Coordination and collaboration
 - Secure Messaging